tf-encrypted/tf-encrypted/README.md

 # load host map configuration from file
 config = tfe.config.load('config.json')
 ```
+Take a look at [`/tools/gcp/link`](https://github.com/mortendahl/tf-encrypted/blob/master/tools/gcp/link) as an example to generate the config file for gcp.
+If you run it locally, you can use simply `tfe.LocalConfig`.
+You can find an example [here](https://github.com/mortendahl/tf-encrypted/blob/doc/examples/federated-average/run.py#L20).

 See [`examples/federated-average/`](./examples/federated-average/) for ready-to-run code and further details, and see the [`examples`](./examples/) directory for additional and more advanced examples.